How to Drive Revenue from Your eCommerce Product Videos

-In order to maximize the potential of your eCommerce video, you need to continually refine your strategy based on what is and isn’t working.
+To maximize the potential of your eCommerce videos, you need to continually refine your strategy based on what is and isn’t working.

 Review your analytics

-Integrating with an analytics platform empowers you to get a solid sense of how your videos are performing—and if your content is meeting your previously defined goals.
-In particular, it can be valuable to review this data for insights into:
+Integrating with an analytics platform empowers you to get a solid sense of how your videos perform and if your content is meeting your previously defined goals.
+In particular, it can be valuable to review this data for insights into the following:

-- Your viewers: Who is viewing your content?
-Where are they coming from?
+- Your viewers: Who is viewing your content, and where are they coming from?

 - The viewing experience: How long is your video being viewed?
-Which devices and operating systems are your audience using?
+Which devices and operating systems is your audience using?

 - Performance: Where is your content performing best (i.e., your mobile app player, your homepage, your social channels)?

-Once you have an understanding of these metrics, you can optimize your next video accordingly.
+Once you understand these metrics, you can optimize your next video accordingly.
 For instance, if your video is receiving the most views on a particular channel, you can develop your next video with the length and content best practices for that channel in mind.

 Consider customer feedback

 After you have a few eCommerce videos under your belt, you can perform some A/B testing to compare the results of your different efforts.
-Of course, your analytics come into play here, but don’t forget to evaluate customer engagement.
-If you shared or promoted this content on social, did certain videos receive more likes, shares, and positive comments?
+Your analytics come into play here, but don’t forget to evaluate customer engagement.
+If you shared or promoted content on social, did certain videos receive more likes, shares, and positive comments?
 This information can be a good indicator of the type of content that catches your audience’s eye and keeps them engaged.

 You can also look to your customers when it comes time to decide which types of videos to create next.
-If you collect feedback through customer surveys or other sources, use this information to further understand the type of information your audience is looking for and build out your video content accordingly.
+If you collect feedback through customer surveys or other sources, use this information to understand further the kind of information your audience is looking for and build out your video content accordingly.

-It’s clear that video can be a powerful tool for engaging your eCommerce audience and moving them along the sales cycle.
-By following the steps and best practices laid out in this guide, you can ensure you get the best return on investment for these video assets.
+Video can be a powerful tool for engaging your eCommerce audience and moving them along the sales cycle.
+By following the steps and best practices laid out in this blog, you can ensure you get the best return on investment for your eCommerce product videos.